shawninder/nodemon-troubles/README.md

 - OBSERVE the process is indeed restarted (GOOD)
 - Modify the `node_modules/is-number/index.js` file and save it
 - Expect nothing to happen since we tell nodemon to ignore all node_modules except for `is-node` in [nodemon.json](nodemon.json)
-- OBSERVE the process restarted by nodemon (THIS IS INCORRECT)
+- OBSERVE the process is restarted by nodemon (THIS IS INCORRECT)

+## Why is it doing this?

+I think this may be related to [fuzzy comparison](https://github.com/remy/nodemon/pull/922).

 ## Next steps